MiliTing/jcrypto/README.md

 # jCrypto
 These are an experimental white-box cryptography tools for JavaScript obfuscation.
+Please do not use them in production cryptography.

 ## Threat Model
-The attacker runs software on their own devices.
-They are able to examine its inputs, outputs, and, with the help of a browser debugger ), the result of every intermediate computation it carries out.
-The attacker has total visibility into the cryptographic operation.
+The goal of `jCrypto` is to provide white-box cryptographic algorithms for JavaScript obfuscation on a client-side in browsers.

-## Security Goals
+An attacker can run protected scripts in a controlled browser, he can examine arbitrary input, output, and he can also use browser's debugger, change scripts' code, etc. The attacker has total control over cryptographic operations and scripts execution.
-### Security Goals
+This is very strong threat model.

-JavaScript obfuscation using `AES` and `HMAC` on a client-side
+`jCrypto` is a research project and it can not be used to provide classic cryptography properties.

-### Non-Goals
+`jCrypto` implements a weak table-based AES-encryption without additional encoding and protecting of AES secret key.
+An attacker can compute the key directly [3](https://eprint.iacr.org/2013/104.pdf).
-Confidentiality of sensitive data is not goal of this project.
+`jCrypto` implements a new white-box HMAC-SHA256 algorithm proposed by our team [2](http://www.mathnet.ru/links/31303c3ca85d02fecff4f980a844ddc1/pdma275.pdf).
-`jCrypto` implements weak table-based encryption without additional encoding and doesn’t protect AES key.
-The attacker can computer the key byte directly.
+It is very likely that proposed white-box HMAC scheme has cryptographic weaknesses.
+So, we will be happy if you will report found issues to us.

 ## Algorithms
-- white-box AES128-CTR
+- white-box AES128-CTR (table-based implementation)
-- white-box HMAC-SHA256
+- white-box HMAC-SHA256 (own algorithm)

 ## Installation
 ```bash